anbox-cloud/discourse-docs/ref/glossary.md

 <a name="session"></a>
 ### Session

-The interaction between a streaming client and the application container during streaming.
-A session contains, among other information, user data and application information and provides an entry point for both the client and the container to start the signalling process.
+The interaction between a streaming client and the application instance during streaming.
+A session contains, among other information, user data and application information and provides an entry point for both the client and the instance to start the signalling process.

 See https://discourse.ubuntu.com/t/about-application-streaming/17769.